Stewardship is so much more than our monetary offerings! It is being grateful for everything and wanting to care for it

 “Bring the whole tithe into the storehouse, That there may be food in my house.
 Put me to the test, says the Lord of hosts, And see if I do not open the floodgates of heaven for you, and pour down upon you blessing without measure!”
 Malachi 3:10

 To be good stewards is to use our time, talents, and treasure to build the Kingdom of God.
 We use what we need for ourselves wisely and then work together to help those in need around us.
 That is the message of Laudato Si’, Pope Francis’ encyclical on the Care of our Common Home.
-Stewardship is responding to Jesus; the greatest commandment is to love God and the second is to love our neighbor as ourselves.
+Stewardship is responding to Jesus; the greatest commandment is to love God, out of that love we want to love our neighbor as ourselves.

 For each of us, the call to be a good steward is different.
 It can also be different for each of us at different points in our lives.
 For instance, a young family may not have much treasure to give but has the gift of time.
 A retired person on fixed income may not have treasure to share but have more time.
 We must each decide for ourselves, with the help of a community of believers, to discern how God is calling us to be good stewards.

 For more on Stewardship check out: